Shnyashva/Memory-match-game/README.md

 # A simple memory match game

-There is field 4x4 of 8 pairs of the cards
+There is a field 4x4 of 8 pairs of the cards

 You have 5 seconds to remember the positions of the cards before they turn over